-- 1. Explain that today's lesson will focus on understanding what gluten is and how it affects the body.
-Direct students to access their student worksheets. - 2.
-Start the lesson by showing the ASAP Science video "What the Heck is Gluten?
-(ASAP Science)". - 3.
-Engage students in a discussion about what they heard or saw in the video.
-Write their observation on the board before proceeding to the independent reading activity.
-An optional video note-catcher has been provided. - 4.
-Direct students' attention to the student worksheet.
-Point out the Resource Table and inform students the readings, videos and images being used today are listed in this table. - 5.
+- 1. Instruct students to return to their seats.
+Explain that today's lesson will focus on understanding what gluten is and how it affects the body. - 2.
+Direct students to access their student worksheets.
+Point out the Resource Table and inform students the readings, videos and images being used today are listed in this table. - 3.
 Ask students to access the article, "What is Gluten and Why is it Bad for Some People?" - a.
-Point out the section titles in the note-taking table.
-Remind students to pay attention to the main idea of each section so they can write them down in the table. - b.
-Instruct students to silently read the article on their own making sure to pause after each section to write or copy/paste 1-2 facts about gluten from each section of this article. - c.
-Allow about 15 minutes for this activity checking in with students to see if they need assistance or more/less time. - 6.
+Point out the section titles in the note-taking table that align with the sections of the article. - b.
+Begin reading the article aloud, pausing to allow time for students to write or copy/paste 1-2 facts about gluten from each section of this article. - c.
+The teacher should consider reading 1 or more sections aloud, alternating with the student readers. - 4.
 Instruct students to move to their assigned groups pre-determined by the teacher.
-Once grouped, instruct students to access their vocabulary tables. - 7.
-Instruct groups to work together to update column 3 of the Vocabulary Table with any new information they learned from the video or the article.
-Explain that they'll need this information for their project. - 8.
-After about 10 minutes, introduce the group project Gluten Awareness Campaign. - a.
-Student groups should create visual and other media for a schoolwide Gluten Awareness Campaign. - b.
-Groups should develop at least 2 posters or infographics (visual media) and 1-2 audio recordings or videos.
-The corresponding Brainstorming Table in the student worksheet has space for students to document their project ideas. - c.
-This plan must include gluten vocabulary, facts, and images. - d.
-Before releasing students to begin on their project take some time to review the sample Recipe and the Resource Table. - e.
-Remind students that they should use this resource list to gather information for their projects. - 9.
-Allow students time to work on their projects (at least 60-70 minutes). - 10.
+Once grouped, instruct students to refer to their vocabulary tables. - 5.
+Instruct them to update their vocabulary table (column 3) with any new information they learned from the video or the article.
+Explain that they'll need this information for their project. - 6.
+After about 10 minutes, introduce the group project 4-week Gluten-Free Eating Plan - a.
+Student groups should create a 4-week Gluten-Free Eating Plan - b.
+This plan must include gluten vocabulary, facts, and images. - c.
+Students are essentially developing a daily or weekly meal plan for people to follow. - d.
+Groups can decide the format of that plan whether they want to create a calendar-style plan, a table, slide deck or some other format. - 7.
+Before releasing students to begin on their project take some time to review the Recipe and the Resource Table.
+Remind students that they should use this list to gather information for their projects. - 8.
+Allow students time to work on their projects (at least 50-60 minutes). - 9.
 Discuss deadlines and logistics for the day projects are due before the end of class.